TanmayGanguli/SOC-2022-Personality-Detection/README.md

 # Week-3
 I learnt about the K-means algorithm and how to implement it.
 I also understood its drawbacks and that it may not provide the required grouping of data always but it is useful in many cases to group the data into clusters.

+# Week-1 ()
+The assignment file contains some questions regarding application of python libraries like numpy and pandas.

+The solution file contains the solutions to the problems which we obtained.

+# Week-2 ()